jonas-schievink/aligned_alloc.rs/README.md

 For example, certain arena allocators can find the arena in which an object was allocated by masking the address bits if the arena is aligned to its size.

+On Unix, this crate makes use of the `posix_memalign` function.
+On Windows, it's a little more complicated: We use `VirtualAlloc` to reserve a chunk of address space large enough for the allocation plus alignment (no memory is actually allocated), then calculate an aligned address inside this reserved space, undo the reservation with `VirtualFree` (the extra bit of reserved memory for the alignment won't get wasted), and `VirtualAlloc` again, this time passing the aligned pointer and actually allocating the memory instead of just reserving address space.

 # Usage